 - Sea salt and black pepper to taste

 - Use a large knife to cut the spaghetti squash lengthwise from stem to tail.
 Rub the flesh with olive oil or lightly coat with non-stick cooking spray.
-Lightly season with salt and pepper and place the squash halves cut-side down on a baking sheet or roasting pan.
+Lightly season with salt and pepper and place cut-side down on a baking sheet.
 Bake for 45 minutes.
 Remove from oven and allow to cool for 10 minutes before handling.
 Turn oven broiler to HIGH.

-- While the squash cools, heat 1 tbsp olive oil in a large skillet over medium heat.
-Once hot, add minced shallot and a pinch of salt and pepper.
-Saute for ~2-3 minutes, until softened.
-Next, add butter and garlic and saute until aromatic, ~1 minute.
+- While the squash cools, heat 1 Tbsp. olive oil in a large skillet over medium heat.
+Add shallot and a pinch of salt and pepper; cook for 2 to 3 minutes, until softened.
+Add butter and garlic; cook until aromatic, about 1 minute.

 - Whisk flour into garlic butter mixture continuously for about 30 seconds until well-combined.
-Carefully pour in cashew milk and turn heat to high, bringing mixture to a low boil.
-Once boiling, reduce heat to low and let simmer for ~5 minutes, until mixture starts to slightly thicken.
+Add milk and increase heat to high, bringing mixture to a low boil.
+Once boiling, reduce heat to low and let simmer for 5 minutes, until mixture starts to slightly thicken.

-- At this point, you can begin scraping out the seeds of the spaghetti squash and discarding them, and scraping out all the spaghetti-like strands to be incorporated into the mixture.
+- Scrape out all the spaghetti-like strands to be incorporated into the Alfredo mixture.

-- Add shredded chicken and fresh spinach to skillet, stirring frequently until spinach wilts down.
-Add the squash strands, 2 tbsp parmesan cheese and fresh parsley.
+- Add chicken and spinach to skillet, stirring until spinach wilts down.
+Add the squash strands, 2 Tbsp. of the Parmesan cheese, and parsley.
 Mix until well-combined.

-- Fill squash boats with chicken alfredo mixture, dividing evenly amongst each half.
-Top with remaining parmesan cheese (~1 tbsp per boat).
-Broil for 6-9 minutes, checking every few minutes, until the cheese is melted and slightly crisp.
-Top with additional parsley and serve!
+- Fill squash boats with chicken Alfredo mixture, dividing evenly amongst each half.
+Top with remaining parmesan cheese (1 Tbsp. per boat).
+Broil on HIGH, checking every few minutes, until the cheese is melted and slightly crisp, about 5 minutes.
+Garnish with additional parsley.